 If you want to find out if counselling is right for you, just call or email me and I will offer you an initial appointment.
 Please note that if you contact me on a weekend I will reply by the next working day.

 In our first session you will have a chance to meet me, find out how I work and assess whether you will feel comfortable sharing your thoughts and feelings with me.
 We will explore how counselling may help you over time and together we can decide whether counselling is suitable for you at this time.

-My private practice is based in Ledbury and Malvern, and I also offer secure online and telephone counselling.
-I run a social enterprise counselling outreach project, contribute to the Herefordshire Healthy Living Network and volunteer with Anxiety UK and in a charitable counselling agency in Malvern.
+My in-person practice is based in Ledbury and Malvern, and I also offer secure online/telephone counselling.
+I run a family-focused emotional well-being project, contribute to the Herefordshire Talk Community, volunteer with Anxiety UK and am a member of a charitable counselling agency in Malvern.